 Because the non-functioning head wasn’t causing any damage, I was able to image 50% of the drive with the other working head.
 The idea here was to safely get back everything I could and check to see if the most important information was recovered with the cheaper non-lab recovery tier.

 A surprising plot twist

-I finished recovering the first 50%, then turned back on the bad head in firmware once it was completed.
+I finished recovering the first 50%, then turned back on the bad head in firmware utilizing my PC-3000 once it was completed.
 I rebooted the drive as part of the process to verify both heads were back on, and the bad head started to read!
 This is extremely rare, but I have seen it happen before.
 For some reason the bad head randomly started working (slower than it should, but working) on its own after I had completed imaging the other side of the platter.

 I made sure to not power cycle the drive and just started imaging the “bad head” right away.
 If the drive lost power or stopped imaging I would risk having that head no longer read after the power cycle.
 I could always replace the head stack to get the data back, but my goal is to recover the data as economically as possible, while still being safe and utilizing best practices.

 Again, having a head that tested bad start working for no reason at all is very rare, but I have had it happen in the past.
 This type of situation should not be expected, but welcomed when it does occur!
 In this case, 100% of the sectors were recovered; no head swap was necessary!
 I am happy because the recovery was easier than I expected it would be (finding donors for head swaps on older drives is time-intensive and expensive), and the client was happy because the total was far less than originally quoted!